dahlbyk/posh-sshell/README.md

 Let's have PowerShell import this module for you in each new PowerShell session.
 We can do this by either executing the command `Add-PoshSshToProfile` or by editing your PowerShell profile script and adding the command `Import-Module posh-sshell`.

-If you want posh-sshell to be available in all your PowerShell hosts (console, ISE, etc) then execute `Add-PoshGitToProfile -AllHosts`.
+If you want posh-sshell to be available in all your PowerShell hosts (console, ISE, etc) then execute `Add-PoshSshToProfile -AllHosts`.
-This will add a line containing `Import-Module posh-git` to the file `$profile.CurrentUserAllHosts`.
+This will add a line containing `Import-Module posh-sshell` to the file `$profile.CurrentUserAllHosts`.
 If you want posh-sshell to be available in just the current host, then execute `Add-PoshSshToProfile`.
 This will add the same command but to the file `$profile.CurrentUserCurrentHost`.